devopsirc/telus-flaky-job-failures-prioritization/README.md

-# Understanding and Prioritizing Flaky Failures at TELUS
+# Understanding and Prioritizing Flaky Failure Categories

 This repository contains the replication package of identifying flaky failure categories and using RFM analysis to prioritize them.